limingth/myRoR/8-twetter-project.md

 ### write code that converts @username mentions into links to user profile pages

+### Step 0 - make sure you are in your own myProfileBranch
+	limingth@gmail ~/Github/twetter$ git branch
+	  master
+	* myProfileBranch
+	limingth@gmail ~/Github/twetter$

+* make sure that you get the routing Error message when you browser http://localhost:3000/limingth

+#### If you want to see all 100 twets now, you can do this
+	limingth@gmail ~/Github/twetter$ vi app/controllers/twets_controller.rb
+	 42   # Sets the @twets instance variable to all twets viewable by the current user 43   def get_twets
+	 44 #   @twets = current_user.all_twets
+	 45     @twets = Twet.all
+	 46 #   @twets = Twet.by_user_ids(1)
+	 47   end

+* see http://localhost:3000/twets, there are all 100 twets visible now

 ### Step 1 - write routes
 	limingth@gmail ~/Github/myRoR/twetter$ vi config/routes.rb
 	  1 Twetter::Application.routes.draw do